On the Relationship Between Monotone and Squared Probabilistic Circuits: Towards a Unified Model for Deep Sums-of-Squares-of-Sums

-We begin by noting that, beyond simply negative parameters, one can also allow for weights and input functions that are complex, i.e. take values in the field $\complex$.
+We begin by noting that, beyond simply negative parameters, one can also allow for \emph{complex} weights and input functions\footnote{Circuits with complex-valued input functions have previously been proposed by \citet{yu2023characteristic} in the context of representing characteristic functions (an alternative representation of probability distributions).}, i.e. take values in the field $\complex$.
 Then, to ensure the non-negativity of the squared circuit, we multiply a circuit with its \emph{complex conjugate}.
 That is: